iamkirankumaryadav/Library/Machine Learning/Feature Engineering.md

 - **Dimensions:** Reduce dimensions to simplify the data, it helps in proper understanding and visualization of the data.

 ### **Feature Creation:**
-- FE involves creating new features from the existing ones which can contribute to better learning.
+- FE helps ML models learn better by creating new and more useful features from raw data.
 - Well-engineered features can significantly improve the accuracy and efficiency of ML models.
 - **Combination:** Combining existing features to create one new feature.
 - **Derivation:** Deriving new features from calculations or transformations on existing ones.